Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] An insurance policy that covers the code for defects.
 - [x] The degree to which the system under test has been exercised by tests.
-- [ ] The number of developers that understand how the code works.
+- [ ] The number of Developers that understand how the code works.
 - [ ] The percent of code in version control included in a build.

 _[⬆ Back to Top](#table-of-contents)_